WHAT'S DEFFY?

 Any metadata in the .DFF file is copied directly to the .DSF file.

-A bit annoyed by the lack of conversion software for these file types (either not working on DSD, or not working on DST, or asking money for what's really a very simple conversion) as per usual I decided to build it myself (and spread the love for free).
+A bit annoyed by the lack of conversion software for these file types (either not working on DSD but translating to PCM and back, or not working on DST, or asking money for what's really a very simple conversion) as per usual I decided to build it myself (and spread the love for free).

 A very short explanation as to what DSD / DST / DFF / DSF means: